Procedure for Trademark Registration in Kerala

 Example: Cadbury Wrapper Tiffany Blue, or the red soles of Christian Louboutin shoes is an example of Colour Mark.

-Types of Trademark Registration in Pune
+The step-by-step process of Trademark Registration in Pune is given below in detail:

 Step 1: Trademark Search